 - embedded audio or video files

-To reduce the filesize of presentations which will primarily be viewed online, see these guides
+To reduce the filesize of presentations see these guides.

 Reduce the file size of a picture in Microsoft Office (covers MS Office generally, including PowerPoint)